 4. If the system refuses to go ONLINE?

 (1).
-Check if your network cable is connected to the right port (not LAN port).
+Check if your network cable can work well.

 If NVR is getting signal, there should be flash light.
 If not, please check the connection and cable.